-Side lying clam shells
+Side-lying clam shells

 Hip Hitches (Pelvic Drop) Exercises

-Hip hitches or pelvic drop exercises are another method of improving gluteal muscle strength.
+Hip hitches or pelvic drop exercises are other methods of improving gluteal muscle strength.
 Stand on a step or elevated platform with the injured leg.
 The unaffected side should hang off the edge of the step.
 Slowly relax your hips and the pelvis should tilt down towards the unaffected leg as the foot lowers.
 Concentrate on contracting the gluteal (buttock) muscles on the standing leg and bring the hips back to a straight position.

 Lateral lunges with bands

-Wallbangers help provide another method of improving gluteal muscle strength.
+Wallbangers provide another method of improving gluteal muscle strength.
 Stand perpendicular and one to two feet away from the wall with the injured hip towards the wall.
 With arms extended out in front, slowly drop and twist away from the wall until the hip lightly contacts the wall.
 Don’t hold this position – return to the starting position.
 As you perform this exercise, you should feel the gluteal muscles in the hip closest to the wall contract as you return to the upright position.

 Key Points to Remember for IT Band Syndrome

 There are several key points to remember with iliotibial band syndrome.
 The focus should be on stretching and strengthening the muscles around the hip (and not the iliotibial band) since weakness in these muscles often is the primary cause of the injury.

 Limiting increases in running mileage to approximately 10% weekly can help prevent injuries from “too much, too soon.”